vojay-dev/gemini-playroom-diet/README.md

 - **Toy donation recommendation:** Add a feature to suggest toys for donations for other kids, and directly link toy donation websites based on over-developed abilities.
 - **Wish list:** Include an optional wish list where parents can list toys their kids want, allowing these preferences to be incorporated into recommendations.
 This can also involve suggesting variations of wishes to create a better balance of play.
 This could be an interesting feature for Christmas 🎄.
+- **Toy variations:** Generate more toy recommendations per roadmap stage, so that parents can dismiss items and have alternatives prepared.
+- **Progress visualization:** Use Airflow callback functions to update the status of scans after each step, and use this data to visualize the progress at the loading screen.
 - **Scaling:** To keep costs near zero, all components are scaled to the minimum.
 A playroom scan takes a couple of minutes, mainly because the backend and Airflow infrastructure automatically scale to zero and often require a warm-up phase.
 Depending on how well the project is received, this can be improved by scaling the infrastructure accordingly.
 - **More parenting support:** Toy management is just the beginning.
 Parenting is an underexplored AI use case, and many features in this area can be added.